 Information for providers

-DMAP's Pharmaceutical Services program guidelines (Oregon Administrative Rules Chapter 410, Division 121) contain the billing and payment policies for enrolled pharmacies to follow when they need to bill DMAP instead of an OHP medical plan.
+DMAP's Pharmaceutical Services program guidelines (Oregon Administrative Rules Chapter 410, Division 121) contain the billing and payment policies for enrolled pharmacies to follow when they need to bill DMAP instead of an OHP medical plan or coordinated care organization.
 Starting Jan.
 1, 2011, DMAP's pharmacy program was the first in Oregon to adopt the OHA's new Average Actual Acquisition Cost (AAAC) methodology.
 More information about AAAC is available on the OHA Pharmacy website.

 Receive DMAP Pharmaceutical Services program updates by e-mail